-Undoubtedly, COVID-19 expanded the accessibility of therapy, allowing
+Undoubtedly, COVID has expanded the accessibility of mental health therapy,

-more people to receive services through secure Telehealth platforms.
-I offer clients therapy sessions both online via the HIPAA compliant platform Doxy, as well as in-person in my spacious and relaxing office.
-There are benefits and considerations with each option.
-Ultimately, the choice is yours.
+allowing more people to receive mental health services through online platforms.
+I offer clients therapy sessions both in-person in my comfortable and spacious office, as well as online via the HIPAA compliant platform SimplePractice.
+There are benefits and considerations to weigh with each option and I'm happy to discuss both.

-Telehealth: Online sessions are the best option if you wish to take extra precautions against COVID-19.
-It is also convenient should you need to squeeze sessions into your lunch break, when inclement weather impedes travel, or should my office be located far from your home.
-No need to worry about the effectiveness of receiving EMDR virtually, as it has proven to be successful for many of my clients.
-The drawbacks may include difficulty accessing vulnerability, distractions during sessions, and a reduction in your privacy.
-Also, technology can be unreliable at times, resulting in disruptions to sessions.
+Online: Teletherapy sessions are the best option if you wish to take extra precautions against COVID.
+It is also convenient should you need to fit sessions into your lunch break, during inclement weather, or should my office be inconveniently located for you.
+Virtual EMDR therapy has proven to be successful for most of my clients.
+The drawbacks may include difficulty being fully present, distractions during sessions, a reduction in your privacy, and potentially unreliable technology.
+Each individual's experience with Teletherapy varies.